English

 Fullveldishátíð – A sovereignty festival marking the 1st of December 1918 when Icelanders became a free and independent in nation.
 From that day Iceland had full control of its domestic affairs but remained under the Danish crown until 1944.
 This day is commemorated with a cultural festival showing off the various Icelandic talents residing in London, ranging from fashion and literature to acting and photography.
 This event circles around the 1.december each year.

-If you are interested in Iceland, in love with an Icelander or just like us join in the fun, register for our mailing list!
+If you are interested in Iceland, in love with an Icelander or just like us join in the fun; register for our mailing list!

 Learn Icelandic in London!